Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 > [!CAUTION]
 > Thijs!
-This might need to be "search" instead of "searchByName"
+This might need to be "search" instead of "searchByName".

 > Thijs!
 This might need to be GetByName instead of searchByName.

     ````csharp